rajeshelurii/TypeScript_Interview_Preparation/README.md

 moveAnimal(myBird); // Output: Bird is flying
 ```

-In this example, the `move` method is overridden in both `Dog` and `Bird` classes.
-When `moveAnimal` function is called with different instances, the corresponding method of that instance is executed.

-**Interfaces and Polymorphism**
-Interfaces can also be used to achieve polymorphism.
+**Interfaces** can also be used to achieve polymorphism.
 By defining a common interface that different classes implement, you can write code that works with any class that implements the interface.

 ```typescript
 interface Shape {